kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 rendering and get drawn progressively as the chunks of the images arrive.

-To provide meaningful representation of a document at the earliest moment, it is important for a HTTP server to prioritize the HTTP responses, or the chunks of those HTTP responses, that it sends.
+To provide meaningful representation of a document at the earliest moment, it is important for an HTTP server to prioritize the HTTP responses, or the chunks of those HTTP responses, that it sends.

 HTTP/2 ({{RFC7540}}) provides such a prioritization scheme.
 A client sends a